Program help

 The Metallic Map is used, for example, on metal surfaces with rusty areas.

-Click the clip0001 icon in the Material Editor (Metallic area).
+Click the clip0001 icon in the Materials dialog (Metallic area).
 Select a texture from your local file system.

 Editing, Placing and Rotating Texture and Normal Map